Clemapfel/mousetrap/docs/04_widgets.md

 Where `[](DropDown*){}` is a lambda that simply does nothing (but still conforms to the `(DropDown*, (Data_t)) -> void` signature).

-Using item ids or each items callback, we can trigger custom behavior whenever the user changes their selection to one of dropdown items.
+Using item IDs or each item's callback, we can trigger custom behavior whenever the user changes their selection to one of the dropdown items.

 ---

 ## Frame

-\a{Frame} is a purely cosmetical widget that displays whatever child we choose using `Frame::set_child` in a frame with a small border and rounded corners:
+\a{Frame} is a purely cosmetic widget that displays whatever child we choose using `Frame::set_child` in a frame with a small border and rounded corners:

 \image html frame_no_frame.png